johnenderman/john-endermans-Online-Game-Hacks/README.md

 - name it whatever you want
 - paste the code into where it says "url"
 - press save
+- click it while you are on the page
 # Happy cheating!